pocomane/brewed-in-the-apocalypse/bita.md

 The chain roll, as anything else, must be justified in the fiction.
-Often this means that the scenarist should give a lot of details about the danger of a situation, so that each step of the chain is there so overcome one danger.
+Often this means that the scenarist should give a lot of details about the danger of a situation, so that each step of the chain is there to overcome one danger.
 All the details should be known by the protagonists before they have the chance to make difficult actions, so the scenarist should continuously add such details in every situation ey think the risks are high.